 You want to generate a blend of these two images.
 You would set the seed to 1, the variation seed to 3, and adjust the variation strength between 0 and 1.
 In the experiment below, variation strength allows you to produce a transition of image content between the two seeds.
 The girl’s pose and background change gradually when the variation strength increases from 0 to 1.

 Resize seed from width/height: Images will change dramatically if you change the image size, even if you use the same seed.
 This setting tries to fix the content of the image when resizing the image.
-You will put the new size in width and height sliders, and width and height of the original image here.
+You will put the new size in width and height sliders and the width and height of the original image here.
 Put the original seed value in the seed input box.
 Set variation strength to 0 to ignore the variation seed.

-Let’s say you like this image which is 512×800 with a seed value of 3.
+Let’s say you like this image, which is 512×800 with a seed value of 3.

 The composition will change drastically when you change the image size, even when keeping the same seed value.